 At one end of each sleeping car on a Viewliner is a public shower room.
 Able to accommodate only one person at a time, your car attendant will have it stocked with fresh soap for each person and neatly folded towels.
 There’s a laundry basket where you can toss your used towel and wash cloth.

-Here’s where the Superliner and Viewliner differ.
-Aboard the Superliner, compartments are on two levels and roomettes on the Superliner do not have an en suite sink or toilet, as they do on the Viewliner.
+How the Superliner and Viewliner differ.
+As I mentioned earlier, onboard the Superliner, sleeping compartments are on two levels.
+The Viewliner is one level.
+Roomettes on the Superliner do not have an ensuite sink or toilet, as they currently do on the Viewliner.

 On the lower level of the Superliner you’ll find four roomettes plus a family bedroom at one end of the car and an accessible bedroom at the other end.
 It’s on this level that there are three private bathrooms, each with sink and toilet and one separate shower room.
 Paper towels are available or your can bring towels from your compartment if you’re just using the bathroom to wash your hands.

-Upstairs you’ll find both roomettes and bedrooms.
-The four bedroom sleepers have their own enclosed bathroom.
+Upstairs on this train, you’ll find both roomettes and bedrooms.
+The four Superliner bedroom sleepers have their own enclosed bathroom.
 For the ten roomettes there is only one public bathroom on the upper level.
 Occasionally, I’ve been in an upstairs roomette when there were two public bathrooms.
 But it’s not the norm.

 If you want a roomette, how do you decide which level of the Superliner is best for you?

 If you’re on the upper level, the train ride is quiet and amazingly smooth.
 But, as I mentioned above, there is only one bathroom to share with nine or more other roomette passengers.